-We are all aware that accidents can happen at any time but how does this situation affect landlords?
-As someone responsible for the safety and general upkeep of a building in which others live, it is your responsibility to ensure that no unnecessary dangers are present – and this means any accidents which occur in the property could be your fault.
+We are all aware that accidents can happen at any time, but how does this situation affect landlords?
+As someone responsible for the safety and general upkeep of a building where others live, it is your responsibility to ensure that no unnecessary dangers are present – and this means any accidents that occur in the property could be your fault.

-Whilst investing in liability insurance can help protect you from accident claims, it is important that you take necessary action to protect your tenants.
-This means providing them with a safe place to live and communicating with them regularly.
+While investing in liability insurance can help protect you from accident claims, you must take necessary action to protect your tenants.
+It means providing them with a safe place to live and communicating with them regularly.

 You also need to know a few facts surrounding accident claims and landlords.
-If you have liability insurance then any compensation will usually be taken from this policy – so you won’t necessarily be out of pocket.
+If you have liability insurance, any compensation will usually be taken from this policy – so you won’t necessarily be out of pocket.

 Accident claims solicitors

 Accident claims solicitors are there to help make everything easier for the claimant.
-Some accident claims solicitors specialise in certain areas of accident claims.
-This may be medical claims or criminal injury claims and may affect the way in which they handle any cases against you.
+Some accident claims solicitors specialize in certain areas of accident claims.
+It may be medical claims or criminal injury claims and may affect how they handle any cases against you.

-Whilst there is little you can do to prevent an accident claim against you once it has been filed, it is important that you continue to provide a safe environment for your tenants – regardless of whether they are claiming damages against you.
+While there is little you can do to prevent an accident claim against you once it has been filed, you must continue to provide a safe environment for your tenants – regardless of whether they are claiming damages.

-All properties which you own should be inspected regularly and you should keep a detailed inventory of any damages already present on the property.
-Any damages caused by your tenants can be billed to them but any structural issues or other problems are your responsibility to sort.
+All properties you own should be inspected regularly, and you should keep a detailed inventory of any damages already present on the property.
+Any damages caused by your tenants can be billed to them, but any structural issues or other problems are your responsibility to sort.